 My concerns are:

-1. I do not trust the Hill’s brand after the 2007 recalls, and wonder if that could have contributed to issues with her kidneys.
+I do not trust Hill’s brand after 2007 recalls, and wonder if that could have contributed to issues with her kidneys.

-2. I have always tried to feed her well, from switching off the Science Diet to grain free premium alternatives (for allergies), and also a homemade BARF diet for a little while which was just too time consuming for my schedule.
-Thus, I am concerned about the ingredients in Hill’s K/D being fillers with little value, GMO’s, and containing carcinogenic preservatives–I should note that she is constantly hungry, although she is at a healthy weight.–I don’t know if that is female/breed related, or because she is not getting what she needs from the K/D diet.
+I have always tried to feed her well, from switching off the Science Diet to grain-free premium alternatives (for allergies), and also a homemade BARF diet for a little while which was just too time-consuming for my schedule.
+Thus, I am concerned about the ingredients in Hill’s K/D being fillers with little value, GMO’s, and containing carcinogenic preservatives–I should note that she is constantly hungry, although she is at a healthy weight.–I don’t know if that is female/breed-related, or because she is not getting what she needs from the K/D diet.

-Overall her weight and well being have been good on the K/D diet, however I am wondering if there is a more natural, possibly grain-free, alternative available from a company who has not been affiliated with poisoning animals unintentionally.
-I understand that a low protein diet takes stress off the kidneys; however from my research it appears that phosphorous may be more important than protein percentage, as well as the quality of protein verses the content.
+Overall her weight and well-being have been good on the K/D diet, however, I am wondering if there is a more natural, possibly grain-free, alternative available from a company that has not been affiliated with poisoning animals unintentionally.
+I understand that a low protein diet takes the stress off the kidneys; however, from my research, it appears that phosphorous may be more important than protein percentage, as well as the quality of protein versus the content.
 My recommendation for you would be the Pet-Tao Blaze diet canned.
-This diet is me and my friend dR> Casey Damron’s diet, and we know what is used in the diet.
-The meat sources are all muscle meat with no fillers, preservatives or GMO’s.
+This diet is my and my friend dR> Casey Damron’s diet, and we know what is used in the diet.
+The meat sources are all muscle meat with no fillers, preservatives, or GMOs.

 Thank you in advance for any feedback!

 More Powerful Tools for Your Dog’s Kidney Challenges

 There are many quick and easy changes you can make at home to help you give your dog an edge on easing urinary tract challenges.

 - Learn more about dog urinary tract challenges.